yegorsokolov/MT5/README.md

     * Type `python -m mt5.train` and press `Enter`.
     * The training process logs progress to the terminal.
 Leave the window open until the run completes.
 Press `Ctrl`+`C` if you need to stop it early.
-12. **(Optional) Remote management.** The FastAPI control surface that used to ship as `mt5.remote_api` is no longer part of the supported toolkit.
-If you still require it, run the archived app under `archive/bot_apis/remote_api.py` as a standalone service.
+12. **(Optional) Local management.** The `mt5.remote_api` module now exposes asynchronous helpers for starting or stopping realtime bots, tailing logs and triggering maintenance tasks without hosting the archived FastAPI service.
+Configure `API_KEY` and `AUDIT_LOG_SECRET` in your environment and call the helpers directly (or through the gRPC bridge) from your orchestration scripts.

 For cloud deployments (EC2, Proxmox or other Ubuntu instances) supply `deploy/cloud-init.yaml` as the user-data script.
 It installs apt dependencies,